sengyh/picren/README.md

 ### Current (and default) functionality
   **Organisation**:
-  * Photos are moved to the destination folder and placed in a hierarchical order based on the address
+  * Photos are moved to the destination folder and placed in a hierarchical order based on the address from the top down.
-  from the top down (country -> state/city)
+  * Full structure provided below

   **Naming**:
   * Photos will be renamed (in this order) to the date, time and location (if present)